keefo/NeewerLite/README.md

 - [ ] Add support for other Neewer LED lights
 - [ ] Advanced scene mangement

-# How to add support to a new light?
+# How to add support for a new light?

+If you are unable to find your Neewer light using NeewerLite, you can easily add support for it by following these steps:

-If you find the NeewerLite does note find your light, all you need to do is to use a bluetooth app to find the name of your light.
+1. Use a Bluetooth app to find the name of your light.
-Then add the name into **isValidPeripheralName** function in Model/NeewerLight.swift file.
+2. Add the name to the **isValidPeripheralName** function in the Model/NeewerLight.swift file.
+3. Recompile the app and test your light to ensure that it is working properly.
+4. If the light is working as expected, create a pull request on the project's GitHub repository to submit your changes.

+By following these steps, you can quickly add support for your Neewer light and start controlling it using NeewerLite.

 # License